Harshalsonawane99/Linear-regression-project/README.md

 This project serves as a practical introduction to regression analysis and demonstrates how machine learning models can be applied to solve real-world business problems.

-Feel free to explore, modify, and use this project for learning purposes.